 Students who have any unpaid fees will be dropped from classes for non-payment of fees (after seven business days).
-Check your my.smccd student email account for important payment dead-
+Check your my.smccd student email account for important payment deadlines.

-If you need assistance in paying your fees, you are encouraged
+If you need assistance in paying your fees, you are encouraged to:

-- Enroll in an inexpensive payment plan via WebSMART - Apply for financial aid at fafsa.ed.gov or www.caldreamact. org at least five business days prior to registering for your classes - Complete the California College Promise Grant via WebSMART Fees may be paid with cash, check, money order, Discover, Mastercard, American Express or Visa.
+- Enroll in an inexpensive payment plan via WebSMART - Apply for financial aid at fafsa.ed.gov or https://dream.csac. ca.gov/ at least five business days prior to registering for your classes - Complete the California College Promise Grant via WebSMART

+Fees may be paid with cash, check, money order, Discover, Mastercard, American Express or Visa.
 Fee waivers (CCPG) are available to those who qualify financially.